What Can't Go in a Dumpster? Prohibited Items List

 2. Electronics (E-Waste)

-Contains toxic materials like lead and mercury:
+Electronic devices contain toxic materials like lead and mercury requiring special recycling:

-- Televisions and monitors
+- Televisions and computer monitors

 - Computers and laptops